Gavin1937/SimpleLogger/README.md

 And then using the functions under SimpleLogger:: namespace to log your program.
 Be sure to setLogFilePath() first.

-Be aware that Keyword "ERROR" in this file might conflict with the same keyword in other file
+Be aware that Keyword "Error" in this file might conflict with the same keyword in other file